meircif/atom-language-lumi/README.md

-# atom-language-lumi
+# Lumi language support in Atom
-Lumi package for Atom
+Adds syntax highlighting to Lumi files in Atom.